why-not-try-calmer/pollem/README.md

     verified: False
 ```
 3. Finally the server sends:
-* a response to the client containing both `cryptohashed email` and `token` set to their appropriate values.
+* a response to the client containing `cryptohashed email` set to the appropriate value.
 * an email at `user_email` with a `token` parameter set to the value of the actual token

 Javascript saves `cryptohashed email` to a variable (not to localStorage).
 When the user clicks _Confirm token_, Javascript completes the request so that both `token` & `cryptohashed email` are passed.